Remote Aboriginal Teacher Education (RATE) Pilot Program

 Teachers have the biggest in-school impact on positive student learning outcomes.
 Local Aboriginal teachers have an ongoing commitment to their communities, and are highly valued leaders because of their deep knowledge of local languages and context.

-In 2021 a new Remote Aboriginal Teacher Education (RATE) pilot will commence.
-This pilot will enable aspiring teachers in Northern Territory communities to study teaching while living and working on Country.
+A new Remote Aboriginal Teacher Education (RATE) program is supporting aspiring teachers in Northern Territory communities to study teaching while living and working on Country.

-The 2021 RATE pilot will be tailored to meet site specific needs, and will include:
+Fundamental components of the 2021 RATE pilot are being tailored to meet site specific needs, and include:

 - ongoing engagement with local communities,

-- negotiated agreements with education settings and ongoing systemic support, and
+- negotiated site plans with schools and ongoing systemic support, and

 - aspiring teachers engaging in study pathways that are based on career aspirations and preferred ways of learning.

-The 2021 RATE pilot will start in a small number of sites that have the following attributes:
+2021 RATE pilot sites have been determined based on each having the following attributes:

 - cohorts of aspiring teachers who are ready to enter tertiary education,